WARP-LAB/Pareizrakstiba/README.md

 * 2008-03-31
 * Test version.
-* Corrections made for Latvian affix table 0.7.3:
+* Corrections made for Latvian dictionary and affix tables 0.7.3:
 	- Affix and dictionary files are converted to UTF-8.
 	- Some changes in aff (TRY UTF-8).
 	- Removed all unnecessary information.